thuruht/farwhy_uni/README.md

 ## Project Status

-The project is currently in active development.
+The project is in active development with core features implemented.
 See [PROGRESS_REPORT.md](PROGRESS_REPORT.md) for the latest status and upcoming tasks.

+### Obsolete Documentation

+Note: Documents in the `ye_olde_docs/` directory are historical and may contain outdated information.
+Refer to the current documentation in the root directory for the most up-to-date information.

 ## License